 If you already have the query_id

-handy, you can take advantage of Snowflake's structure URLs by filling out this URL template:
+handy, you can take advantage of Snowflake's structured URLs by filling out this URL template:

 https://app.snowflake.com/<snowflake-region>/<account-locator>/compute/history/queries/<paste-query-id-here>/profile